yodrew/darkroomretreat/manuscript/faq.md

 - _Four days is a long time to do nothing._

 	You may not remember, but you are incredibly interesting.
 You will rediscover this when you finally have enough time in the right place to do next to nothing.
-Four days will quickly seem too short.

 Everyone is a little worried about this at first.
 After days of delicious sleep, few wish to leave after so little time.

     Something tells me you've never tried it due to prejudice.
 I mean that civilization has taught us all that will is the only useful driver of activity in the being.
-This is absurd.
-Without autonomic activity, we would be poisoned to death by our own internal waste in seconds.
+But without autonomic activity, we would be poisoned to death by our own internal waste in seconds.
 Still, we are told if we are not busy, then we are bad.
 Only doing things by wilful effort is respectable.
-Nevermind that, when it comes to restoring psychic integrity (every animal's greatest value), the will is helpless and the autonomic self is infinitely intelligent, capable, and graceful.
+Nevermind that when it comes to restoring psychic integrity (every animal's greatest value), the will is helpless and the autonomic self is infinitely intelligent, capable, and graceful.

     If you mean it sounds pointless or dreadful, in fact a retreat usually begins with a sense of relief.
 Discomfort may come.
 But then you make contact with your autonomic self again, and this is extremely meaningful and enjoyable.
-Generally, people find that four days of sinking deeply into themselves is way too short.
-It sounds like you would be surprised to discover how interesting you are.

 ## objections {#objections}